hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/hasura-setup.md

 ﻿---
 title: "Deploy Hasura"
-metaTitle: "Deploy Hasura to Heroku | Hasura GraphQL Tutorial"
+metaTitle: "Deploy Hasura to Heroku | GraphQL Unity Hasura Tutorial"
 metaDescription: "This tutorial covers how to deploy Hasura GraphQL Engine on Heroku using one-click deployment and access the Hasura Console"
 ---